xbmc/repo-scripts/script.punchplay/README.md

 | Progress heartbeat | `/api/scrobble/progress` | Updates continue-watching progress |
 | Stop or end | `/api/scrobble/stop` | Saves final progress and decides watched vs continue-watching |

-The default watched threshold is 70%.
+The default watched threshold is 90%.
 Playback only becomes watched when the final stop event crosses that threshold.

 ## Current Features

 - Automatic movie and TV episode scrobbling.
 - Continue-watching progress on PunchPlay.
+- Two-way sync: PunchPlay watched history and resume points applied back to the Kodi library (manual or 6-hourly auto-sync).
+- Live watched sync: manual watched toggles in the Kodi library sync to PunchPlay within seconds.
 - Backend-assisted canonical matching when Kodi metadata is incomplete.
 - Post-watch rating dialog for movies and episodes with suppression options.
 - Preview and import of watched Kodi library items.